frequently asked questions

 Q. How accessible is the site for the disabled?

 A. Almost all the site has good disabled access.
-However, there are several steep gradients - especially in front of the main stage - and there are no tracking mats provided for the pathways, should it rain.
+However, the terrain can be quite demanding.
+There are several steep gradients - especially in front of the main stage - and there are no tracking mats provided for the pathways, should it rain.
 We advise that guests in standard self-propelled wheelchairs may not find the site very straightforward.
 We recommend the use of Free-Wheel adaptors or, if you prefer, the rental of motorised scooters via Shopmobility at Whitefriars Canterbury (2nd Floor Car Park - They validate parking too!).
 Scooters should be booked in advance by calling 01227 459889

 Disabled toilet facilities are available for the festival and disabled campers will be situated close to disabled toilets on the campsite.